scalar-labs/scalar-kubernetes/docs/GettingStarted.md

 scalar-k8s is a collection of scripts that deploys Scalar DL to a Kubernetes cluster.

 scalar-k8s has Terraform scripts for creating a set of infrastructure on Azure using modules of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
-It creates Azure Kubernetes Service (AKS) as well as a virtual network, database (Cassandra and Cosmos DB on Azure are supported) resources and a monitoring/logging service using Prometheus, Grafana, and td-agent.
+It creates Azure Kubernetes Service (AKS) as well as a virtual network, database (Cassandra and Cosmos DB on Azure are supported) resources, and a monitoring/logging service using Prometheus, Grafana, and td-agent.
 For details, please refer to [How to Create Azure AKS with scalar-terraform](./AKSScalarTerraformDeploymentGuide.md).

-Alternatively, you can use your own Kubernetes cluster.
+Alternatively, you can use a Kubernetes cluster set up in your own way.
 For the examples to create Kubernetes services such as AKS on Azure or EKS on AWS manually, please refer to [How to Manually Create AKS Cluster for Scalar DL deployment](./AKSManualDeploymentGuide.md) and [How to Manually Create EKS Cluster for Scalar DL deployment](./EKSManualDeploymentGuide.md).

 ### Deploying Scalar DL on Kubernetes Service

 If you are going to create the infrastructure with Terraform scripts mentioned above, you can use Ansible scripts included in scalar-k8s to deploy Scalar DL to AKS.
 Please follow [How to Deploy Scalar DL on Kubernetes with Ansible](./DeployScalarDLAnsible.md).

 The Ansible scripts use the Helm charts stored in the [`charts`](../charts) directory.
-You can run these Helm charts directly if you are going to use your own Kubernetes cluster.
-You can even use this option on an infrastructure created with the Terraform scripts instead of running them from Ansible.
+You can run these Helm charts directly if you use a Kubernetes cluster set up in a way that doesn't use scalar-terraform.
+You can also use the Helm charts on an infrastructure created with the scalar-terraform instead of running them from Ansible.
 Please follow [How to Deploy Scalar DL on Kubernetes with Helm Charts](./DeployScalarDLHelm.md) for details.